SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 ```

 ### Data Module
 Data module is empty to create repository, database and REST apis, or cache implementations.
-This layer only has RxJavaExtension class

 ### Domain Module
-Domain module is for usecase or interactor to contatain business logic.
+Domain module is for UseCase or Interactor to contain business logic.

 ### Core Module
 Core module can be used for containing libraries and other android related stuff.
 It only contains *CoreModule* and **CoreModuleDependencies**